Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-1.md

 The clucking died down a few seconds later and I stepped out to see what was going on, only to catch the culprit, a fox, trotting back into the yard.
 It spotted me and we made eye contact.
 After a moment I clapped my hands and it ran away.
 I took a brief look around to make sure there were no mortally wounded chickens lying about, then decided it would be a good idea to inform the owner in case the fox came back for another attempt.
 I tried knocking on several doors in the area, and when nobody answered, I stood up on a wall in order to get a better look around.
 At that point, I spotted a man jog-walking towards me with 4-5 dogs.
 I tried to explain what had happened.
 He probably thought I was a lunatic, and seemed more interested in getting back to his house to make sure I hadn't messed with anything.
 He eventually heard me out, but seemed to think the culprit was a neighbourhood cat.
 I was 99% certain it was a fox (*zorro*), though.
 I didn't know the Spanish for "clapped my hands" (*dar una palmada*), so I had to mime that part of the story.
 Yay for new vocabulary!

 After leaving the scene (without receiving any thanks for saving the chickens), I had to climb another hill, which I felt in my now continuously-sore glutes.
-At the top, I met a man from Barcelona who was chilling out on the ground, having a rest.
+At the top, I met a man from Barcelona who was sitting on the ground, having a rest.
 We chatted about our respective countries, about other people we'd met so far, etc. I got some Catalan movie recommendations from him.
 He spoke Spanish slowly enough that I could understand him, which was nice.
 Later, I met an Italian woman and her mother who were doing the Camino together.
 The mother seemed to be suffering from all the walking.
 The daughter had done the Camino several times before.
 She gave me a plastic yellow arrow to tie onto my bag.
 I didn't want to take it, but it would've felt rude to say no, so I was forced to tie the plastic junk to my backpack like a good pilgrim.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231010_133012.jpg') }}"